nsitapara/nsitapara/README.md

 </div>

 🌟 Welcome to my GitHub!
-I'm a **Software Engineer** passionate about building **scalable backend systems**, creating **impactful applications**, and developing **innovative solutions** that drive progress.
+I'm a **Software Engineer** passionate about building **scalable systems**, creating **impactful applications**, and developing **innovative solutions** that drive progress.
 With a unique background blending software development expertise and a foundation in the sciences, I thrive at the intersection of technology and discovery. 🧬💻
 <!--
 <div align="center">